thelakshyadubey/Automatic_Ticket_Classification_Tool/README.md

 - **Ticket classification:** Classify user input into HR, IT, or Transport using SVM
 - **Custom UI:** Interactive Streamlit app with session management and CSS styling
 - **Model lifecycle:** Train, evaluate, save, and load classification models
 - **Departmental ticket views:** Separate tabs to view pending tickets per department
+- **User uploads:** You can add your own PDFs and CSV files to train the model, save it, and re-upload for later use

+---

 ---